 Polyps are abnormal growths in the colon lining that are usually benign (noncancerous).
 They vary in size from a tiny dot to several inches.
 Because cancer begins in polyps, removing them is an important means of preventing colorectal cancer.

 Tiny polyps may be destroyed by fulguration (burning) or by removing them with wire loops called snares or with biopsy instruments.
 A technique called “snare polypectomy” is used to remove larger polyps.
 This technique involves passing a wire loop through the colonoscope and removing the polyp from the intestinal wall using an electrical current.
 You should feel no pain during the polypectomy.

-Complications are uncommon but may include a perforation, or tear, through the bowel wall that could require surgery.
+Complications are uncommon but may include perforation, or tear, through the bowel wall that could require surgery.
 Bleeding might occur at the site of biopsy or polypectomy, but it’s usually minor.
 Bleeding can stop on its own or be controlled through the colonoscope; it rarely requires follow-up treatment.
 Some patients might have a reaction to the sedative agent.

 Although complications after colonoscopy are uncommon, it’s important to recognize early signs of possible complications.
-Contact us immediately if you notice severe abdominal pain, fever and chills, or rectal bleeding of more than one-half cup.
+Contact us immediately if you notice severe abdominal pain, fever, and chills, or rectal bleeding of more than one-half cup.
 Note that bleeding can occur several days after the procedure.